PHOTO BY ANDREW BAYDA; PLANNED BY NADI MIRONOVA

 Photo by Rewind Photography

 Don't want to limit yourself to just an aisle runner or lining with petals?
 Try using both.
-This design by Burlap & Bordeaux is all about the luxury.
+This design by Burlap & Bordeaux is all about luxury.
 Heflin Cordero used a high-gloss white flooring aisle with white flower petals along the sides to soften the look and add a romantic feel.
 To top it off, she placed statement florals in glass vases of varying heights at the entrance to the aisle.

-Bright and Bold Flower Petals
+Use Bright and Bold Flower Petals

 Photo by Sarah Anne Photography